julianreul/mode_behave/README.rst

 3. Forecast with cluster centers::

-    model.forecast(
-        choice_values = np.array([0,1,2,3]), **kwargs
-                )

-    "Choice values" indicated the numerical value of each choice option.
+    model.forecast(method, **kwargs)

+    "method" indicates the type of the discrete choice model ("MNL", "MXL", or "LC" for latent class).
-    In **kwargs, also "k_cluster" can be given to indicate the number of cluster centers which shall be analyzed.
+    In **kwargs, also "k" can be given to indicate the number of cluster centers which shall be analyzed.
 This method forecasts the mean choice, based on the estimated parameters of each cluster center and the attribute values of the base data.
 It is a good reference point to study the diverging choice behavior of each cluster center.
+Furthermore, the keyword-argument "sense_scenarios" can be given to study model sensitivities by indicating a relative change in the value of certain model attributes.

 Simulation